awneshsingh/PC428-Tropical-Meteorology/README.md

 **2. specify proxy when using pip**

-Again if you are behind a proxy, and if you are running into issues installing libraries via pip, try specifying the proxy to use at the command line, e.g.
+Again if you are behind a proxy, and if you are running into issues installing libraries via pip, try specifying the proxy to use at the command line, e.g.,

 ```
 pip install --proxy=http://url:port bearcart